 - Destinations: Bahamas, Caribbean, Transatlantic crossings, Greek Isles, Mediterranean, Northern Europe, South America

-The Dawn class of cruise ships from Norwegian Cruise Line consist of only two vessels which are both older and smaller.
+The Dawn class of cruise ships from Norwegian Cruise Line consists of only two older and smaller vessels.

-You will find the standard cruise ship activities on board – sports courts, spa, casino, theatre, casino and pool.
-We would recommend these older ships only if you find a really exciting itinerary.
+You will find the standard cruise ship activities on board – sports courts, spa, casino, theatre, casino, and pool.
+We recommend these older ships only if you find an exciting itinerary.

 Often the fact the ship is older is also reflected in the better price.
-So if you find your dream itinerary for the right price, then go ahead and cruise on Norwegian Dawn or Norewegian Star.
+So if you find your dream itinerary for the right price, cruise on Norwegian Dawn or Norwegian Star.

-Just know that if you are travellers with older kids, that the number of activities are not close to those available on the larger ships.
+Just know that if you are travelers with older kids, the number of activities is not close to those available on the larger ships.

-In the Norwegian Cruise Line Dawn class, you have 2 ships to choose from:
+In the Norwegian Cruise Line Dawn class, you have two ships to choose from:

 - Norwegian Dawn